 Locate the LT BLU/ORG wire of the engine wiring harness oxygen sensor connector.

-With your multimeter in Volts DC mode, probe the LT BLU/ORG with the red multimeter lead.
+With your multimeter in Volts DC mode, probe the LT BLU/ORG wire with the red multimeter lead.

 Ground the black multimeter test lead directly on the battery negative (-) terminal.